PAPAMICA/container-updater/README.md

 ```

 ### Portainer
-You need to have Portainer in enterprise version (free license up to 5 nodes)
+You need to have Portainer in enterprise version (free license up to 5 nodes).
 You can find the webhook in the stack or container settings.
 ```yaml
 labels: